Prostate cancer can metastasize to other organs, including the bones, lymph nodes, and the lungs.

 - In the bone, significant pain and increased risk of fracture are common because cancer cells weaken the bone.

 - Hypercalcemia, excessive calcium in the blood can also develop following bone metastasis, leading to vomiting, dehydration, and loss of appetite.

 - The bone marrow is the production house of blood cells; thus, the spread of prostate cancer cells to the bone marrow can reduce oxygen-carrying red blood cells (Anaemia).

 - Cancer-associated anemia can cause fatigue, breathing complications, and in severe cases, organ failure due to lack of oxygen.

-- Some of these complications can also occur when prostate cancer spread to the liver, while the complications associated with lung metastasis is commonly confounded with other factors.
+- Some of these complications can also occur when prostate cancer spreads to the liver, while the complications associated with lung metastasis are commonly confounded with other factors.

 - Finally, the spread of prostate cancer to lymph nodes not only increases the risk of further spread to other organs but can also block the transport of lymph and cause swelling.